Track C · GDR

 - How fast do I get my certificate?

 - The same day.
-Once you finish the course and pass the short quiz, your certificate is issued immediately and ready to download, print, and share.
+Once you finish the course and pass the exam — 20 questions drawn from a larger question pool, with a 75% pass mark and unlimited retries, each retry drawing a fresh set of questions — your certificate is issued immediately and ready to download, print, and share.

 - Does my state require a license for this work?

 - It varies.
 Some states and municipalities require a contractor or specialty license to perform or advertise garage door work, while others don't.
-Always check your local requirements — this certification complements a required license but does not replace one.
+Always check your local requirements — this certification adds to a required license but does not replace one.

 - Do I need experience to take this course?